KunalParkhade/xAI-grok/README.md

 ## Acknowledgements

-Created by (https://www.linkedin.com/in/kunal-parkhade/)[Kunal Parkhade].
+Created by [Kunal Parkhade](https://www.linkedin.com/in/kunal-parkhade/).
 If you found this repository helpful, please give it a ⭐ to show your support!